rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-That's it for the GraphQL query.
-You have learned everything about structuring your GraphQL queries.
 The query in GraphQL gives you all you need to read data from a GraphQL API.
-Perhaps the last section came close to a whirlwind of information for you, but if you perform the following exercises, you should be prepared for using queries on your own.
+The last section may have felt like a whirlwind of information, so these excercises provide additional practice until you feel comfortable.

 ### Exercises: